Title: On the Wings of Unexpected Change

 Sleep finally reached out and grabbed him and he settled into its embrace without a fuss.

 Hours later, he scrunched his eyes further shut, trying to block the light.
 Wherever the light was coming from, John really, really wanted it to go away.
 He was still tired!
 The light faded and he stretched out, enjoying the feel of his muscles pulling against themselves.
 Curling up, he settled in to sleep a bit more.
-If he were needed, they could come wake him up.
+If he were needed, they could come to wake him up.

 He was warm, comfortable and his tail was over his eyes to block the light.

 John jerked himself awake and stood up, staring at his paws.
 He had paws!
 Glancing back across his side, he saw that he had fur and a tail.
 He looked down his snout and saw what had to be a dog’s nose.
 Swearing, and ignoring how the words came out as a series of growls, he took a step forward and tripped.
-He was still wearing his underwear and t-shirt.
+He was still wearing his underwear and a t-shirt.

 Wriggling slightly, he managed to grab the cloth of each garment and get it off.
 Huffing in frustration, John headed towards what had to be the bathroom and tried to ignore how natural it felt to be walking on four legs instead of two.
 Heaving himself up on the counter, he checked to see if the Ancients had believed in mirrors in their washrooms.
 From the blank wall in front of him, they hadn’t.

 Growling, he dropped to his feet and headed out.
 Someone in the ranks of scientists had to have some idea of what had happened to him!
 Walking past the panels of glass that made up his windows, he noticed them start to shimmer and then a ripple move across the surface.
-Staring at the ripple move, he watched the clear glass change to a mirrored surface.
+Staring as the ripple moved, he watched the clear glass change to a mirrored surface.
 Looking at the room, he picked out what had to be himself.

 He was huge.
 And what looked like a wolf of some type.
 He really needed to know what in the hell had happened!
 Maybe McKay would know?
 He was always going on about what an expert he was with Ancient tech, and this happened while they were all aboard the biggest pile of Ancient tech anywhere.
 And if nothing else, the scientist might have a better clue than he did.

-He was trying to put together a search program that would translate English to Ancient when his radio beeped in his ear.
+He was trying to put together a search program that would translate English to Ancient when his radio beeped again in his ear.
 He nudged the activation stud between one word and the next.
 “McKay.
 What?”

 The dulcet tones of his boss filled his ear.
 It was hypocritical he knew, but he had to wonder if Weir had learned that volume didn’t equal urgency.
 Or a sense of command.
 “Rodney!
 There is a huge wolf walking around the base!”